1Kaiser Family Foundation, “Experiences with Health Care Access, Cost and Coverage,” December 2022.

 Long-term care insurance coverage contains benefits, exclusions, limitations, eligibility requirements and specific terms and conditions under which the insurance coverage may be continued in force or discontinued.
 Not all insurance policies and types of coverage may be available in your state.

-This material should be regarded as educational information on healthcare and is not intended to provide specific advice.
-If you have questions regarding your particular situation, you should contact your legal and/or tax advisors.
+This material should be regarded as educational information on healthcare considerations and is not intended to provide specific healthcare advice.
+If you have questions regarding your particular healthcare situation, please contact your healthcare, legal and/or tax advisors.

 The case studies presented are hypothetical and do not reflect specific strategies we may have developed for actual clients.
 They are for illustrative purposes only and intended to demonstrate the capabilities of Merrill and/or Bank of America.
 They are not intended to serve as investment advice since the availability and effectiveness of any strategy is dependent upon your individual facts and circumstances.
 Solutions presented are not appropriate for everyone.
 Results will vary, and no suggestion is made about how any specific solution or strategy performed in reality.